Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-scripts.md

 ### 1. Start with the default script

-To start off, let's <a href="../configure-conditional-auth" target="_blank">configure conditional authentication</a> to your application and check the default script once you enable the two steps authentication.
+To start off, let's <a href="../configure-conditional-auth">configure conditional authentication</a> to your application and check the default script once you enable the two steps authentication.

 ```js